michaelh23/bms_processingclass/content/activities/index.md

 ## Activity 11

+Use your Notebook.

-For each of the following examples, answer the questions:
+For each of the following examples, answer the questions.
+It is recommended that you solve for each line of code first and then you will have the answers readily available to you.

 	// 1.
 Given the following code: